voltur01/remotebit/README.md

 * Copy the `microbit_app/microbit_app.py` to the micro:bit using one of
 	* [Python editor](https://python.microbit.org/v/2)
 	* [Mu](https://codewith.mu/) editor
-* Create a Python script in your IDE
+* Create a Python script in your IDE, refer to the [MicroPython](https://microbit-micropython.readthedocs.io/en/v2-docs/) documentation for details
 * Run or debug the script in the IDE - micro:bit will execute the commands
 * When you are happy with your script you may copy it to the micro:bit as usual